Stocks slump as Wall Street’s big rally fades, yields rise

-NEW YORK (AP) — Stocks fell in morning trading on Wall Street Wednesday and gave back some of the big gains from earlier this week as rising bond yields amp up pressure on markets again.
+Stocks are down on Wall Street in afternoon trading Wednesday, giving back some of their big gains from earlier this week as rising bond yields amp up pressure on markets again.

 The broader market is still bruised from its stumble in September, but investors have been hoping that signs of a softening economy may convince central banks to temper their aggressive interest rate hikes.
 Wall Street is also preparing for the next round of corporate earnings reports to get a better sense of how hard the hottest inflation in four decades is squeezing businesses and consumers.

-Technology stocks and retailers led the broad losses Wednesday.
-Microsoft fell 1.6% and Amazon fell 1.9%.
+Retailers, communication companies and banks were among the biggest weights on the market.
+Target fell 0.6%, Warner Bros.
+Discovery dropped 2.2%, Bank of America slid 1.9%.

+Small company stocks also fell, sending the Russell 2000 index 1.1% lower.

 Treasury yields rose and applied more pressure to stocks after several days of relief.
-The yield on the 10-year Treasury, which helps set rates for mortgages and many other kinds of loans, rose significantly to 3.76% from 3.61% late Tuesday.
+The yield on the 10-year Treasury, which helps set rates for mortgages and many other kinds of loans, jumped to 3.77% from 3.61% late Tuesday.

 Higher energy prices, particularly for gasoline, were a big reason for inflation’s surge earlier in the year.
 Stubbornly hot inflation, despite energy costs easing over the last few months, remains a big focus for Wall Street.
 The Fed and other central banks have been raising interest rates to make borrowing more difficult and slow economic growth, but Wall Street is concerned that the potential solution for high inflation could result in a recession.